htmfilho/htmfilho.github.io/_posts/2009/2009-02-14-usability-problem-in-the-netbeans-subversion-feature.md

 Unfortunately, this user interface is not easy to use, which makes me avoid using this functionality.
 The main problem is that it always assumes that all files in the project should be in the repository.
 Then, if your application generates temporary files or it uses an embedded database, many files will be checked to be added in the repository and you have to uncheck all of them because you care about the organization of the repository.
 You can see in the figure many files “.dat”, which are JavaDB files embedded in my application.
 Of course I don’t want to commit them.
 To avoid it, I have to change the action of each file and they are many.
 I have no time for that at all.
 But imagine you don’t have so many files to add, then you can change the action easily.
 Unfortunately, you will have to do it every time you try o submit your project again because it doesn’t save your last actions.

-In order to be more productive, I have to use <a href="http://www.blogger.com/www.tortoisesvn.net">TortoiseSVN</a>, a very good SVN client but external to the IDE.
+In order to be more productive, I have to use [TortoiseSVN](http://www.blogger.com/www.tortoisesvn.net), a very good SVN client but external to the IDE.
 It really fulfills my needs in terms of usability, perfectly solving the problems I have with Netbeans.
 You may notice in the figure below that all those “.dat” files are unchecked for addition, saving my time a lot.

 ![tortoisesvn-usability-300x256.jpg](/images/posts/tortoisesvn-usability-300x256.jpg)